Earth-leakage circuit breaker: Earth bypassing

 It is not unusual for an ELCB protected installation to have a second unintentional connection to Earth somewhere, one that does not pass through the ELCB sense coil.
 This can occur via metal pipework in contact with the ground, metal structural framework, outdoor home appliances in contact with soil, and so on.

-When this occurs, fault current may pass to Earth without being sensed by the ELCB.
-Despite this, perhaps counterintuitively, the operation of the ELCB is not compromised.
+When such a secondary connection is present, fault current may pass to Earth without being sensed by the ELCB.
+Despite this, perhaps counter-intuitively, the operation of the ELCB is not compromised.
 The purpose of the ELCB is to prevent Earthed metalwork rising to a dangerous voltage during fault conditions, and the ELCB continues to do this just the same, the ELCB will still cut the power at the same CPC voltage level.
 (The difference is that higher fault current is then needed to reach this voltage.)